 When jalapeño hummus isn’t enough, get ready for the habanero hammer.
-Habanero hummus is not to be trifled with – at least ten times hotter than jalapeño and at minimum twice the heat of a cayenne-based hummus.
-If you opt for the fresh chili instead of habanero powder, make sure to use gloves during the prep to keep severe chili burn at bay.
+Habanero hummus may look unassuming, but don’t be fooled.
+It’s very hot.
+Habaneros are at least ten times hotter than jalapeños and, at minimum, twice the heat of cayenne peppers.
+If you opt for fresh habs instead of habanero powder, make sure to use gloves during the prep to prevent severe chili burn.

-Paprika or cayenne are perfect to add color to the dish.
+Paprika or cayenne is perfect for adding color to the dish.
 Paprika is milder.
-It may not seem so important when making a hummus that’s already one step shy of sun-like heat, but the added heat of cayenne can make a surprising impact.
+It may not seem so important when making hummus that’s already one step shy of sun-like heat, but the added heat of cayenne can make a surprising impact.
 It’s delicious with any traditional hummus dippers: pita, tortilla, carrots, among many other breads and vegetables.